Overview of the study

 The protein vaccine candidate has been developed by scientists at the Doherty Institute, and the mRNA vaccine candidate by scientists from the Monash University Institute for Pharmaceutical Sciences.

-This will be the first time a side-by-side comparison will be undertaken of two COVID vaccines.
+This is the first time a side-by-side comparison will be undertaken of two COVID vaccines.